by John Clayson

 From the public perspective signals and signal boxes are among the most characteristic features of the railway scene.
 In the days of mechanical signalling (at Grantham until 1972) signals were conspicuous in the landscape.
 Their distinctive arrays of semaphore arms reflected the local track layout and the traffic worked over it.

 From the viewpoint of the railway community Signalmen were, and Signallers on the railway today are, highly proficient in the rules and practicalities of railway operation.
 Originally known as railway policemen, and hence generally referred to on the railway as 'bobbies', the safety of their colleagues, passengers and the public depends on the alertness and anticipation of signalling staff.
-On many an occasion, and often unreported outside the local railway network, the actions of a lone signalman acting on their own initiative, using their detailed knowledge of the railway coupled with an instant recall of emergency procedure, has prevented a potentially dangerous situation developing into a serious incident.
+On many an occasion, and usually unreported outside the railway network, the actions of a lone signalman acting on their own initiative, using their detailed knowledge of the railway coupled with an instant recall of emergency procedure, has prevented a potentially dangerous situation developing into a serious incident.

 Signalling and Signal Boxes explores the history of signalling at Grantham and describes what it was like to work in the signal boxes.